 Sign back in to the web application occasionally to view your students' portfolio statuses, and check with your AP coordinator to ensure that all digital portfolios will be submitted to AP by the May deadline.
 A status of Sent to AP indicates that a portfolio has been submitted to AP for scoring.
 Only portfolios in Sent to AP status at the time of the deadline will be received by the AP Program and scored.

-Note: No one at your school—you, the AP coordinator, or the student—can make changes to a student’s digital portfolio after the coordinator has sent the portfolio to the AP Program.
+Note: No one at your school—not you, the AP coordinator, or the student—can make changes to a student’s digital portfolio after the coordinator has sent it to the AP Program.